Heather Harpham

 The Strachan Donnelley Endowed Visiting Professorship in Environmental Writing

 BA, World College West.
-MA, MFA, New York University.
-Author of the memoir Happiness: The Crooked Little Road to Semi-Ever After, selected for Reese Witherspoon Bookclub (April, 2017).
-Fiction, essays and reviews have appeared in The Guardian, Slate, Parents, MORE Magazine, Water~Stone Review and Red Magazine (UK) as well as the anthology, Physical Dramaturgy: Perspectives from the Field.
-Writing also includes six solo plays, produced throughout US and internationally in the Kathmandu International Theater Festival of Nepal and Notafe Festival of Estonia.
-Recipient of grants from the Brenda Ueland Prose Prize, the Marin Arts Council Independent Artist Grant, and Barbara Deming Memorial Fund for Women.
+MA (theater), MFA (creative writing), New York University.
+Author of the memoir Happiness: The Crooked Little Road to Semi-Ever After, selected for the Reese Witherspoon Bookclub (April 2018).
+Screenplay adaptation of Happiness currently being developed for film.
+Fiction, essays and reviews have appeared in The Guardian, Slate, Parents, MORE Magazine, Water~Stone Review, and Red Magazine (UK), as well as the anthology Physical Dramaturgy: Perspectives from the Field.
+Writing also includes six solo plays, produced throughout the United States and internationally, in the Nepal International Theatre Festival in Kathmandu and the Notafe Festival of Estonia.
+Recipient of grants from the Brenda Ueland Prose Prize, the Marin Arts Council Independent Artist Grant, and the Barbara Deming Memorial Fund for Women.
 SLC 2014–

 Mixed Genre Craft: Cells and Stars